 In some circumstances, creditors will ignore a dispute because it’s not worth their time to put together the necessary documentation to prove the legitimacy of a debt, and if ignored, the credit reporting agencies will remove the debt from the consumer’s credit report.

 The more involved you make your dispute, the more time consuming it will be for the debt collection company to prove their claim, increasing the likeliness of them just ignoring it.

-Credit card companies will put a disclosure on the bill of sale when selling debt that specifically states, “records may be missing and inaccurate”.
-Debt collection companies are willing to take that chance when buying debt, knowing how unlikely it is for the consumer to actually dispute it.
+Credit card companies will put a disclosure on the bill of sale when selling debt that specifically states, “records may be missing and inaccurate.”
+Debt collection companies are willing to take that chance when buying debt, knowing how unlikely it is for the consumer to dispute it.

 Just because you’re disputing a debt, doesn’t mean that you’re saying the account was never yours.

-Professional credit repair and debt validation companies can dispute a debt and get it removed from a person’s credit report 9 out of 10 times, by making the debt collection company prove that they have the legal authority to collect on a debt.
+Professional credit repair and debt validation companies can dispute a debt and get it removed from a person’s credit report 9 out of 10 times.
+They do this by making the debt collection company prove that they have the legal authority to collect on a debt.
 Debt collection companies will either ignore a complex dispute or quickly respond with a letter agreeing to stop collection on the debt and remove it from your credit report.